Windows Notepad: Features

 Improving performance has been the main focus of Notepad's development.
 As part of this effort, Notepad is capable of reading text files even when other apps have acquired a range-based lock on the file.

 On Windows 95 and earlier, Notepad renders text files in the Fixedsys font.
 Starting with Windows NT 4.0 and Windows 98, it allows users to choose their own font to display the text.
 They cannot, however, select individual parts of the text and change their fonts.
 Its default font changed to Lucida Console on Windows 2000, and Consolas on Windows 8.

 Notepad can print files.
 It allows customizing headers, footers, and margins before printing.
 The date, file name, and other information can be placed in the headers and footers with various codes consisting of an ampersand ('&') followed by a letter.

 Notepad accepts text from the Windows clipboard, but only in the CF_TEXT format.
 It strips the pasted text of any embedded font and style information.
 One could temporarily paste formatted text into Notepad, then immediately copy it again to obtain the raw text.

-The app also has a simple logging function.
+Notepad has a simple logging function.
 Each time it opens a file with ".LOG" on its first line, the app inserts a timestamp on the file's last line.

+Simple Markdown support was added in 2025.

+Encoding support

+Notepad supports the following character encodings: